 8. Ask good questions

 A good therapist or coach doesn’t tell their clients what to do.
-They ask good questions in order for the client to understand themselves better, to get clear on what the issue is and from there to make good choices.
+They ask good questions for the client to understand themselves better, get clear on what the issue is, and make good choices.
 You can do the same.
 By asking elegant questions, you cause people to think and come up with solutions.
 They’ll appreciate it.
 Gary Lockwood has a good article about this called Asking Intelligent Questions with Impact.

 9. Acknowledge them